 Even though you'll want to open a current account in your adopted country to fund your day-to-day life, chances are you'll still want to maintain a link back home.
-Offshore accounts are the only option for expats wanting to bank with well-known UK institutions – you can't use a mainland account without a UK address – and there are a number of additional benefits too.
+Offshore accounts are the only option for expats wanting to bank with well-known UK institutions – you can't use a mainland savings account without a UK address – but there are a number of additional benefits too.

 For starters, they can be held in different currencies to help make transfers between accounts quick and simple, and they could well be more secure than having an account in the economy you are planning to reside – particularly when you consider the depositor compensation schemes of UK, Isle of Man and Channel Island institutions.
 You'll often get interest paid gross as well, and while you may still need to pay some kind of tax, it could end up being more cost-effective than if you were to bank elsewhere.